klutchell/mediaserver/README.md

 ## Acknowledgments

-I didn't create any of these docker images myself, so credit goes to the maintainers, and the app creators themselves.
+I didn't create any of these docker images myself, so credit goes to the maintainers, and the app creators.

 * [linuxserver.io](https://linuxserver.io/)
 * [traefik.io](https://traefik.io/)